appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-graphql-on-appsmith.md

 1. Click on + icon next to API, this will create a new API and rename it as **EditBook**.
 2. Next, we'll be creating POST request and add the link to our database hosted on Hasura.
 3. Copy the same **content-type** and **x-hasura-admin-secret** headers to access the database on Hasura from the previous FetchBook API.
-4. Paste the below code snippet in the request body of Graphql query
+4. Paste the below code snippet in the request body of GraphQL query

 ```
 {{